Skip to content

 The gap is the review's destination: the first job Monash University Library (n.d.) assigns the review is to locate the gaps in existing research and justify the study that follows.
 Strong gaps come in recognisable shapes: an unexamined population or context, a methodological limitation running through the studies, an unresolved contradiction, or an assumption every study makes but none has tested.
 A bare absence is weaker; "no one has studied this in my country" only becomes an argument once you show why existing findings should not transfer there.

 Frame the gap with restraint, because "never claim more than the evidence will support" (University of Kent, 2025).
+Alvesson and Sandberg (2011) call the strongest version of this move problematization: questioning an assumption a field has taken for granted, rather than only pointing to where research has not yet reached, and it tends to produce sharper research questions than gap-spotting alone.
 Once stated, the gap has to convert into something researchable; the guide to research questions and objectives covers that conversion.

 For PhD candidates and Vietnamese researchers: what changes at doctoral level